More UI FAQs

 Assistance Line at 414-438-7705.

-Recalling more than four employees: Employer can fax a list of employees to the department at 608-260-3060.
-The list should include the following for each employee who has filed for unemployment benefits:
+Recalling more than four employees: Employer can fax a list of employees who have filed for unemployment benefits to the department at 608-260-3060.
+The list should include the following for each employee:

 Include company's name and UI account number on each page.